Where does Madison’s water come from?

 PFAS are a widely-used class of more than 3,000 chemicals found in food packaging, stain resistant clothing, firefighting foams and nonstick cookware.
 Low levels of PFAS have been detected at two wells – Well 16 on Mineral Point Rd. and Well 15 off East Washington Avenue.
 While it’s not unusual for man-made chemicals to be detected at very low levels in city water, PFAS are not regulated under the Safe Drinking Water Act.

-Where are the PFAS chemicals at Well 15 coming from?
+Where are the PFAS chemicals at Well 15 and Well 16 coming from?

-Madison Water Utility believes the PFAS chemicals detected at Well 15 have traveled in groundwater over several decades from Truax Air Field, where firefighting foams have been used.
+Madison Water Utility believes the low levels of PFAS chemicals detected at Well 15 (on East Washington Ave.) have traveled in groundwater over several decades from Truax Air Field, where firefighting foams have been used.
+PFAS chemicals have been found in higher concentrations in groundwater at the base.

 Is there a home filter that can be used to reduce the level of PFAS in drinking water?